maallaard/planar-bridge/README.md

 ```

 Planar Bridge will then begin the download process.
 Keep in mind that with over
-600 catagorized sets, downloading all card scans will take several hours even
+600 categorized sets, downloading all card scans will take several hours even
 with the fastest internet connection.
 However, you can kill the program and
 start it later, and it will resume where it left off.

 By default, Planar Bridge will store all card scans and bulk files within this
-repo, and expects any config files to be here too.
+repo and expects any config files to be here too.
 It will ignore these files
 and folders when syncing changes.
 However, you can specify a different
 directory to store card scans in, which is covered in the
 [Configuration](#configuration) section.

 Here is an example file tree layout of Planar Bridge's repo directory with
-example set codes and fake UUIDs:
+some example set codes and fake UUIDs:

 ```txt
 planar-bridge/